VanGoghCode/Sunhacks-2025/README.md

 Schools and NGOs pay nothing.
 We also sell white-label API access to large enterprises that want to plug the workflow straight into their IT asset-management system.

-## Roadmap if we keep going
-Phase 1 (now) – hackathon MVP, static data, happy-path flows.
-Phase 2 – plug in real inventory DB, driver app, barcode scanner.
-Phase 3 – multi-country, multi-language, multi-currency, plus an open API for any refurbisher to join the network.

 ## Team
 Four friends who met at SunHacks 2025.
 Design, front-end, security research, and a lot of coffee.

-## Questions?
-Open an issue or reach out on the email in our GitHub profile.
-Thanks for reading—let’s keep laptops alive and kids learning.